alexmojaki/sorcery/README.md

 - `assigned_names(...)`
 - `get_source(self, node: ast.AST) -> str`

-and the property `file_info` which returns an instance of `sorcery.core.FileInfo` (see the docstring of the class for what this has).

 ## Should I actually use this library?

 If you're still getting the hang of Python, no. This will lead to confusion about what is normal and expected in Python and will hamper your learning.